haroonawanofficial/XSSInspector-SecurityToolkit/README.md

 - Double Unicode Encoding with Semicolon: Encodes characters with double Unicode escape sequences and semicolons.
 - Remove Null Bytes: Removes null bytes from the payload.
 - Using the '+' operator to break down payload.

-## XSSInsecptor Obfuscation & Heuristic Benefits:

-- Enhanced Detection Accuracy: The heuristic logic fine-tunes the scanner to detect XSS vulnerabilities more accurately by concentrating on common attack patterns.
-- Reduced False Positives: The heuristic logic helps minimize false positives by identifying potential vulnerabilities based on known attack indicators.
-- Evasion and Bypass Capabilities: Obfuscation logic strengthens the scanner's evasion techniques, making it harder for security mechanisms to thwart attacks.
-- Comprehensive Testing: With obfuscation techniques, the scanner thoroughly tests potential vulnerabilities by employing multiple payload variations.
-- Improved Reliability: The combination of heuristic and obfuscation logic ensures a more reliable and effective XSS scanner, resulting in precise vulnerability identification and decreased security risks.

 ## POC of XSSInspector